SEO & Web Development

 • Unix/Mac: LF (Line Feed only: \n)

-• Git conflicts and version control issues
+• Git conflicts and version control headaches

-• RSS feed formatting problems
+• RSS feeds with broken formatting

 The fix:

-Standardize to LF (\n) for web content.
-Most modern systems handle it correctly, and it's the standard for HTML, JSON, and web APIs.
+Convert everything to LF (\n) for web content.
+Modern systems handle it fine, and it's the standard for HTML, JSON, and web APIs.
 Use Find and Replace with regex to normalize line breaks across large documents.

-4. Smart Quotes and Curly Apostrophes
+4. Smart quotes and curly apostrophes

 When to use each: